Generative midtended cognition and Artificial Intelligence. Thinging with thinging things: Conclusion: Active Integration Beyond Extension

-{Analysing the challenges and implications of these technologies through the lenses of these previous approaches (as developed so far)}{~would tend to attribute all purpose-structured or normatively shaped contributions to the human agent, with the AI tool functioning only as a vehicle or a constraint in its realization, or would fail to capture the uniquely generative character of the products of the interaction.
+Analysing the challenges and implications of these technologies through the lenses of these previous approaches (as developed so far) would tend to attribute all purpose-structured or normatively shaped contributions to the human agent, with the AI tool functioning only as a vehicle or a constraint in its realization, or would fail to capture the uniquely generative character of the products of the interaction.
 This misses the importance of the contributions of the AI technology in the generative process.
 As such, our approach allows us to further analyse the ethical risks that come with digital technologies and that were already starting to be raised within extended cognition literature.
 Coming back to the issue of transparency, for instance, our dimension of depth allows us to account for cases where the scale of interventions occurring below the creative unit grounds the phenomenological feel of transparency, while still retaining the fact that the cognitive process is a result of two different sources of generative power.
-The creative units that emerge from these hybrid processes (for instance, a sentence created with an autocomplete function) are a result of midtended cognition, not merely extended cognition.}
+The creative units that emerge from these hybrid processes (for instance, a sentence created with an autocomplete function) are a result of midtended cognition, not merely extended cognition.

-{On the other hand, treating these processes as true forms of social cognition would obscure the fact that generative AI technologies, while capable of producing generative outcomes, are not autonomous agents capable of }{participating}{~in a true form of social interaction, with its constitutive tensions }{(see E. A. D. Di Paolo et al., 2018)}{.
+On the other hand, treating these processes as true forms of social cognition would obscure the fact that generative AI technologies, while capable of producing generative outcomes, are not autonomous agents capable of participating in a true form of social interaction, with its constitutive tensions \citep[see][]{DiPaolo2018}.
 As such, our capacity to negotiate our interactions with these kinds of automata are not similar to what occurs with other human agents.
-While this does not devoid midtended cognitive processes that include AI technologies of their creative or generative character, it does have important implications for how we might be able to (collectively and individually) regulate them. }
+While this does not devoid midtended cognitive processes that include AI technologies of their creative or generative character, it does have important implications for how we might be able to (collectively and individually) regulate them.